auth0-sandbox/auth0-application-development/module02-instructions.md

 * **read:totals**
 * **read:reports**

-## Configure the API in the Auth0 Tenant
+## Part 2: Configure the API in the Auth0 Tenant

 1. In the Auth0 tenant use select *Applications &rarr; APIs*.